Otorres851/Pokedex-App/README.md

 To learn more about React.js and Vite, take a look at the following resources:

 - [React Documentation](https://legacy.reactjs.org/tutorial/tutorial.html) - learn about React.js tutorial intro.
-- [Learn Vite features](https://es.vitejs.dev/guide/features.html) - an interactive Vite tutorial.
+- [Learn Vite features](https://es.vitejs.dev/guide/features.html) - and functionality of Vite.

 ## 🤝 Contributing
 If you would like to contribute to this project, please fork the repository and submit a pull request.